Frequently Asked Questions

 Q: Is the skywalk open?

-A: The Hilton skywalk is only open to the public if there is a public event in the Wisconsin Center that is affiliated with The Hilton.
+A: The Hilton skywalk is only open to the public if there is a public event in the Baird Center that is affiliated with The Hilton.
 For private events, if the majority of the attendees are staying at the Hilton, the skywalk will be open.